meemalabs/react-meema/README.md

-# Coming Soon - React.js Plugin for Meema.io
+# Coming Soon - React.js Plugin for Meema

 This package contains the source code for Meema's React Plugin.
 It is a wrapper component around Meema.js.